ibrahimtnc/ibrahimtnc/README.md

 <h1 align="center">Hi there 👋, I'm a Mobile & Web Developer</h1>

 <p align="center">
-  🚀 Passionate about building robust, cross-platform mobile apps with Flutter and solving real-world problems with technology.
+  🚀 Passionate about building robust, cross-platform mobile and web apps with Flutter and solving real-world problems with technology.
 </p>

 ---